xbeat/Machine-Learning/README.md

 Introduction to Word2Vec

 Word2Vec is a powerful technique in Natural Language Processing (NLP) that transforms words into dense vector representations.
 These vectors capture semantic relationships between words, allowing machines to understand language contexts better.
 Word2Vec models are trained on large corpora of text and learn to predict words given their context or vice versa.

+## Filling Blank Values in a DataFrame

+Filling NaN Values in a DataFrame

+To fill all blank (NaN) values in a DataFrame with zero using Python, we can use the fillna() method.
+This method is part of the pandas library, which provides powerful data manipulation tools for Python.

 ## Explaining Leave-One-Out Cross-Validation with Python